 BACK TO BUSINESS — life after the 3-day reset

 Continue with the bliss by enjoying delicious freshly cooked vegetarians meals on the 4th day and more of the herbal tea and hot water.
 Avoid red meat for the first few days.
 If you do eat animal proteins, choose lunchtime rather than supper time as they take longer to digest.
 Incorporate the 4 recipes into your weekly menu plan.
 These lovely Ayurvedic comfort food classics are great to come back to again and again to balance with any feasts or social engagements.
 Use other gentle recipes, such as my Spring Clean Vegetable Brown Rice Soup (on page 196) or Vegetable Soba Noodle Soup (on page 171) from East by West the cookbook to ease out of your cleanse.

 THE SHOPPING LIST

-The following ingredients are found at most good supermarkets.
+The following ingredients are found at most good supermarkets - and I've included a seasonal chart so you know what veggies to look out for.
 If you can’t find one or two spices for the recipe, don’t worry, just go on ahead without them and adjust to taste.
 Jaggery, mung dal (also called split mung dal) and ghee are the slightly more unusual ingredients, but you can pick them up online or buy the alternatives suggested below.

 Organic whole milk (pref. unhomogenised) or almond, oat, coconut, hemp milk etc.

-- Seasonal vegetables (try the Dosha test to determine your Dosha):
+Seasonal vegetables or choose Dosha specific from the list below (use the Dosha test to determine your Dosha):

 Vata: butternut squash, carrots, peas, sweet potatoes